IFRS Is Coming is your Accountants in Miami Prepared?

 There are some silver linings in this situation.
 International standards open the door to more international hiring, good news for the Accountant profession that is struggling with filling experienced Accountant positions.
 U.S. accounting firms will be able to be more competitive globally, especially with the weak dollar.
 And being IFRS-ready can be a competitive edge for your accounting firm.
 Most clients have no clue about this, If you can’t help them with the transition, someone else will.

 Get started now so your Accountants in Miami can be ready, and you can keep or expand your client list.
 One tactic to consider: If you belong to an international association, see whether you can temporarily swap a manager for one working at an accounting firm in a country that has made the change to IFRS already.
 Bringing in that person for input can be very helpful.

-Once your Accountants in Miami learns what is needed, you should be sure to add your ability to use IFRS to your Web site and marketing materials to get the competitive edge.
+Once your Accountants in Miami learn what is needed, you should be sure to add your ability to use IFRS to your Web site and marketing materials to get the competitive edge.

 Accountants get paid to avoid paying excessive fees, but not so much about CPA.
 How do you know if you are being well represented or simply wasting your money?